theAlpha06/Docker/01.Introduction/info.md

 docker run hello-world
 ```

+> `docker run <image_name>` is used to create a new container from the image.
+If the image is not present in the local machine, then it will pull the image from the docker hub and then create a new container from the image.

 > Namespacing: Isolating resources per process (or group of process)
 > Control Groups: Limit the amount of resources use per process